 Not for use on warm-season grasses

 Scotts is one of the oldest names in the green industry, developing dozens of innovative products each year.
-The Turf Builder Plus is a fan favorite due to its effective control of weeds that reseed easily such as dandelion and clover.
+The Turf Builder Plus is our favorite due to its effective control of weeds that reseed easily such as dandelion and clover.
 It includes a healthy dose of nitrogen, expressed in its ratio of nitrogen, phosphorus, and potassium (N-P-K ratio), keeping grass green and growing late into the season.